It’s that time of year for our coverage area:

 Homeowners policy specifically protects against,

 lightning is considered a peril (along with wind, hail, ice, fire, and other natural causes).
-If there’s damage to your home as a result of a thunderstorm, your Hastings Mutual coverage can help you take care of repairs.
+If there’s damage to your home as a result of a thunderstorm, your Hastings coverage can help you take care of repairs.

 But you may not need to turn to your insurance policy if you follow these basic